A Travel Price Comparison for Families, Couples, and Backpackers Inner Hebrides vs. Nice for Food, Couples, Beaches, and Families

 Visitors will find a budding food and restaurant scene in Inner Hebrides.
 It wasn't long ago that there was a limited selection of restaurants on the islands, but these days you shouldn't have much trouble finding some Scottish classics.
 The area continues to grow its restaurant scene, which highlights regional ingredients and the local whisky distilleries.

 Nice is an unbeatable place for nightlife.
-However, Inner Hebrides is not a destination with noteworthy nightlife.
+However, Inner Hebrides is lacking in good options for nightlife and partying.

 The nightlife in Nice is well established with world renowned clubs and venues.
 The city has some of the best nightlife on the Cote d'Azur.
 You'll find a number of nightclubs along the seaside as well a bars and pubs in the Old Town.
 Some of the best clubs are along Promenade des Anglais.